guifi/guifi-cxoln/CXOLN.en_US.md

 >    El que dona sentit a una xarxa de telecomunicacions és que serveixi d'instrument de transmissió per accedir a continguts.
 Els continguts es publiquen a través de serveis.

-    What give sense to a telecommunications network is that it can be used as a means of `transmission|communication` to access contents.
+    What gives sense to a telecommunications network is that it can be used as a means of `transmission|communication` to access contents.
 Contents are published via services.

 >+ **g.
 Serveis**